vjelic/madengine-glog-fork/docs/distributed-execution-solution.md

 - Docker environment variables and mounts
 - GPU configuration details

-This is useful for integrating MADEngine with external tools like CI/CD pipelines, monitoring systems, or custom orchestration frameworks.
+This is useful for integrating madengine with external tools like CI/CD pipelines, monitoring systems, or custom orchestration frameworks.

 ### 6. Smart Run Command Behavior